AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/open-api-based-apis.md

 1. Generate the credential, which should be used to generate a bearer token used in the API call
 1. Register the client id with the environment by configuring a YAML file and deploy it using the Config Pipeline (or via CLI if the environment is an RDE).
 See the Registering a Client Id section below.

-## Registering a Client Id {#registering-a-client-id}
+## Registering a Client ID {#registering-a-client-id}

-Client ids scope an Adobe Developer Console project to specific AEM environments.
+Client IDs scope an Adobe Developer Console project to specific AEM environments.
 This can be achieved with a YAML file, as described in the following steps:

 1. Create a file named `api.yaml` or similar with a configuration like the snippet below, including the desired tiers (author, publish, preview). `Client_id` values should come from your Adobe Developer Console API projects.